 If you wait, when your account stops receiving messages, you will have already set up the necessary components for you to remove and re-add your account.
 It should not be necessary to remove and re-add your account to Outlook.
 Outlook will likely pop up and ask for your 6-digit code one time.
 Your mobile phone (if you've configured it to receive your work email) will need to have the email account removed and re-added from your email app's account settings.
 When you re-add the account to the email app on your phone it will ask you for the 6-digit code from your new authenticator app.

 Delaying basic security prevention and patching is one of the easiest ways for cyber criminals to gain a foothold in your small business.
 Small businesses are big targets.
-If you are ready to explore comprehensive, proactive IT security, support and management for your small business, take a look at our offering and contact us today to discuss your needs.
-We will help you explore needs, and provide a quote for your IT systems remediation and then your month to month total management & support fee.
+If you are ready to explore comprehensive, proactive IT security services and Managed IT Services for your small business, contact us today to discuss your needs.
+TUCU is a Toronto IT Company serving SMB's with trust and integrity since 2003.